Kangaroo (1986 film): Production

 In 1972, it was announced the novel would be filmed starring Dirk Bogarde but this did not eventuate.
 In 1981, Tim Burstall announced he would make the film and he had Leo McKern lined up to play Kangaroo and Bryan Brown and Olivia Newton-John to play the husband and wife.

 The film was not made.
 He managed to do it several years later, by which time he felt McKern was too old and instead cast Hugh Keays-Byrne.
 He commissioned Evan Jones to adapt the script because he felt it needed an English writer.

 Filming was conducted in Melbourne, Australia and went from 21 October to 14 December 1985.

+Distribution

+It premiered as the opening film of the Melbourne International Film Festival on 19 June 1986, and was screened the following day as the closing film of the Sydney Film Festival.

+It had various other film festival screenings, including at the 1986 Toronto International Film Festival, before going into commercial release in 1987.

 Awards

-The film was nominated for 2 awards in the 1986 AFI Awards and also won in the Best Achievement in Best Actress in a Lead Role (Judy Davis) and Costume Design (Terry Ryan) categories.
+The film was nominated for two awards in the 1986 AFI Awards and also won in the Best Achievement in Best Actress in a Lead Role (Judy Davis) and Costume Design (Terry Ryan) categories.
 It was entered into the 15th Moscow International Film Festival.